freesky-edward/blogclub/tech/post/2017-11-10-Kubernetes-Affinity&AntiAffinity.md

 # Affinity and AntiAffinity

-## 1. User Cases
+## 1. Use Cases

 In most cases, Kubernetes will assign the Pods to Nodes by the Scheduler automaticlly.
 But in some special scenarios, the users expect to run some Pods in the particular Nodes.
 For example, the users want to specify some Pods to run in the Nodes which have SSD, or specify some kinds of Pods to run in the same Nodes or Zones together.
-Kubernetes provides multiple ways to match these User Cases.
+Kubernetes provides multiple ways to match these Use Cases.
-Affinity and AntiAffinity are that way for the Kubernetes users.
+Affinity and AntiAffinity is one of the ways in Kubernetes.
 The examples are provided as following.

 ## 2. Node Selector